Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 - "Learn how to peruse and parse a NetCDF file"
 - "Introduction to `xarray`"
 keypoints:
+- "NetCDF is now the most common climate data format."
 - "`xarray` wants to be your best friend - let it!"
 ---